 You Will Learn How To:

-Identify the most common contract and procurement schemes
+Identify the red flags and risk factors of contract and procurement schemes

 Field of study: SPECIALIZED KNOWLEDGE AND APPLICATIONS